rust-unofficial/patterns/patterns/strategy.md

 Separation of concerns.
 In the previous example, `Report` does not know anything about specific implementations of `Json` and `Text`, whereas the output implementations does not care about how data is preprocessed, stored, and fetched.
-The only thing they have to know is context and and a specific trait and method to implement, i.e,`Formatter` and `run`.
+The only thing they have to know is context and a specific trait and method to implement, i.e,`Formatter` and `run`.

 ## Disadvantages